How to Configure Virtual Network Editor in VMware Workstation

-In this article, we’ll examine how to configure Virtual Network Editor that allows you to configure the network settings of virtual machines.
+In this article, we’ll examine how to configure Virtual Network Editor, which allows you to configure the network settings of virtual machines.

 How to Use VMware’s Network Editor to Design More Complex Networks